alexwilso/Thirsty-Plant/README.md

 # Thirsty Plant

 # What does this app do?
 This is an android application that sends users notifications when it is time to water and fertilize their plants.
-It also allows users to store a photo of their plants, and track how long they've had each plant and any extra care instructions.
+It also allows users to store a photo of their plants, and track how long they've owned each plant and any extra care instructions.

 # Built using...
 * Firebase for user authentication - https://firebase.google.com/